2017 Finsbury Park van attack

+On 19 June 2017, an Islamophobic terrorist attack occurred in Finsbury Park, London, England, when a van was intentionally driven into a crowd of Muslim pedestrians near the Muslim Welfare House, 100 yard from the Finsbury Park Mosque, resulting in the death of a man and 11 injuries.
+The attack was found to be motivated by Islamophobia.

 A man who had earlier collapsed and was receiving first aid died at the scene.
 The incident was investigated by counter-terrorism police as a terrorist attack.

-On 23 June, Darren Osborne of Cardiff was charged with terrorism-related murder and attempted murder.
-In early February 2018 at Woolwich Crown Court, he was found guilty on both counts and was sentenced to life imprisonment.
+On 23 June, the perpetrator, a 47-year-old man from Cardiff, Wales named Darren Osborne, was charged with terrorism-related murder and attempted murder.
+In February 2018 at Woolwich Crown Court, he was found guilty on both counts and was sentenced to life imprisonment with a minimum term of 43 years.

 Background

 Three attacks, described by the Prime Minister, Theresa May as "...bound together by the single, evil ideology of Islamist extremism", had occurred in the UK since March 2017: at Westminster on 22 March, in Manchester on 22 May, and at London Bridge on 3 June.
 Following these, there were increased reports of revenge attacks against Muslims, and mosques had been targeted as a response to recent Islamist attacks.

 The Finsbury Park Mosque has previously attracted negative media attention.
 The radical cleric Abu Hamza al-Masri, who was convicted for terrorism-related charges in both the UK and the United States, served as its imam from 1997 to 2003.
 The mosque was shut down in 2003.
 In 2005, it re-opened under a new management team.
 Since then, it has actively promoted better interfaith community relations.
 In December 2015, a man holding a can of petrol attempted to ignite it and throw it into the building.